mikbe/commandable/README.markdown

 ### Automatic usage/help generation ###

-One of the great features of Commandable is that it will automatically create usage instructions based on your methods and the descriptions you provide for them.
+One of the great features of **Commandable** is that it will automatically create usage instructions based on your methods and the descriptions you provide for them.
 The `help` command is also added for you automatically.
 If your app has no default or it has a default command that requires parameters the help/usage instructions will be printed if a user just runs your app without any input.

 A typical help output looks something like this:

-    Commandable - The easiest way to add command line control to your app.
+    **Commandable** - The easiest way to add command line control to your app.
     Copyrighted free software - Copyright (c) 2011 Mike Bethany.
+    Version: 0.2.0.beta01

     Usage: commandable <command> [parameters] [<command> [parameters]...]

     Command Parameters Description
-       readme            : displays the readme file (default) examples [path]     : create an exampe app with lots of examples error            : Will raise a programmer error, not a user error so you see what happens when you have bad code help            : you're looking at it now
+      error            : Will raise a programmer error, not a user error so you see what happens when you have bad code examples [path]     : Copies the test classes to a folder so you can see a bunch of small examples readme            : displays the readme file (default) v            : <xor> Application Version
+    version            : <xor> Application Version
+     widget [path]     : Copies a fully working app demonstrating how to use **Commandable** with RSpec and Cucumber help            : you're looking at it now

-### Example classess ###
+### Complete demonstration app and some example classes ###
 For a fully working example with RSpec and Cucumber tests run this command:

+    $ commandable widget [path]

+If you would like to see a bunch of simple classes that demonstrate its uses run:

-    $ commandable examples [path]
+    $ commandable example [path]

 ### Commandable Options

 There are the basic options you will want to be aware of.
-Specifically you really want to set Commandable#app\_name and Commandable#app\_info so that the help/usage instructions are fully fleshed out.
+Specifically you really want to set `Commandable#app_name` and `Commandable#app_info` so that the help/usage instructions are fully fleshed out.

 **Commandable.app\_name**
 _default = ""_